 Former Central Minnesota Teacher Gets Probation for Sexually Assaulting Teen

-Thirty-two-year Daniel Fragodt, of Melrose, pleaded guilty to third-degree criminal sexual conduct in Stearns County District Court.
+32-year-old Daniel Fragodt of Melrose pleaded guilty to third-degree criminal sexual conduct in Stearns County District Court.
 He was sentenced Friday to five years of probation.

-Judge Kris Davick-Halfen also ordered Fragodt, as conditions of his probation, not to have contact with minors, register as a predatory offender, attend sex offender treatment, have no access to the internet without permission, not possess any sexually explicit material and submit to lie-detector testing as directed.
+Judge Kris Davick-Halfen also ordered Fragodt, as part of the conditions of his probation, not to have contact with minors, register as a predatory offender, attend sex offender treatment, have no access to the internet without permission, not possess any sexually explicit material, and submit to lie-detector testing as directed.

 Fragodt was a math teacher in the Albany School District and assistant girls basketball coach, along with assistant coach for boys and girls track and cross-country teams, according to online school rosters.